GonzagaRobotics/ManualRoverControlSystem/README.md

     - run `cd ManualRoverControlSystem/autolaunch/launch`
     - in `auto_launch.py` change all instances of `js0` to `js#`
     - go back and run `cd ManualRoverControlSystem/docker_scripts/for_host`
-    - in `docker-compose.yml` change all instances of `js0` to `js#``
+    - in `docker-compose.yml` change all instances of `js0` to `js#`

+## Instructions if only using one PC

+1. Plug in microconroller to computer with USB
+2. Run `sudo chmod 666 /dev/ttyUSB0`
+   - May have to change `ttyUSB#`
 3. Go back and run `cd ManualRoverControlSystem/docker_scripts`
-4. Startup `tmux`.
+4. Run the command `tmux`
 5. Open a tmux split screen terminal with `CTRL+B` and pressing `"`
    - To close out of a panel at any time, type `exit` or hit `CTRL+D`.
 6. On the terminal navigate to `for_host` by running `cd for_host`
-7. Run `docker compose up`
+7. Run `docker compose up` to start the Xbox controller
 8. Press `CTRL+B` and then the `up arrow` to navigate to the other termnial
 9. In that terminal navigate to `for_jetson` by running `cd for_jetson`
+10. Run `docker compose up -d`

+For debugging

+11. Open a tmux split screen terminal from here with `CTRL+B` and pressing `"`
+12. In this terminal run `docker start -ai for_jetson-micro-ros-agent-1`
+    - There should be messages from the microcontrollers here
+14. Press `CTRL+B` and then the `up arrow` to navigate to the other `for_jetson` termnial
+15. In this terminal run `docker exec -it for_jetson-ros_echo-1 bash`
+16. In this docker container run `ros2 topic list` to see if `motor_command` is listed
+17. Then run `ros2 topic echo /motor_command/left_trigger` to see if this container can see the left trigger

+## Instructions if using the host PC and Jetson
+1. setup antennas for the host PC and Jetson from the `antenna_setup.md` file in the repo
+2. Go back and run `cd ManualRoverControlSystem/docker_scripts/for_host`
+3. Run `docker compose up` to start the Xbox controller
+4. On another terminal instance run `ssh robotics@192.168.0.2`
+   - enter the password to enter into the Jetson
+5. Plug in microconroller to Jetson with USB
+5. In the Jetson if not automatically done run `sudo chmod 666 /dev/ttyUSB0`
+   - May have to change `ttyUSB#`
+7. In the Jetson run `cd ~/ManualRoverControlSystem/docker_scripts/for_jetson`
+8. Run `docker compose up -d`

+For debugging

+9. On the Jetson run the command `tmux`
 10. Open a tmux split screen terminal from here with `CTRL+B` and pressing `"`
 11. In this terminal run `docker start -ai for_jetson-micro-ros-agent-1`
- - before this docker command do `Plug microcontroller into Jetson over USB` instructions below in this README
+    - There should be messages from the microcontrollers here
-12. Press `CTRL+B` and then the `up arrow` to navigate to the other `for_jetson` termnial
+13. Press `CTRL+B` and then the `up arrow` to navigate to the other `for_jetson` termnial
-13. In this terminal run `docker exec -it for_jetson-ros_echo-1 bash`
+14. In this terminal run `docker exec -it for_jetson-ros_echo-1 bash`
-14. In this docker container run `ros2 topic list` to see if `motor_command` is listed
+15. In this docker container run `ros2 topic list` to see if `motor_command` is listed
-15. Then run `ros2 topic echo motor_command/left_trigger` to see if this container can see the left trigger
+16. Then run `ros2 topic echo /motor_command/left_trigger` to see if this container can see the left trigger

-## Instructions if using the host PC and Jetson
+## Instructions the common result of from both
+1. Press the `right trigger` on the XBox controller and the motors should spin

+## Instructions common for debugging both

 # Autolaunch